 Does the Putnam County Trustee's Office collect city taxes?

 - Our office only collects county taxes, and does NOT collect city taxes.

 What if I don't receive my tax notice?

 - Tennessee law does not require the mailing of tax notices indicating the amount of taxes due.
 Property owners are presumed to know that taxes are due without personal notification.
-Failure to receive a tax notice does not relieve the responsibility of payment; and is not a reason for penalty and interest charges to be waved if the taxes become delinquent.
+Failure to receive a tax notice does not relieve the responsibility of payment; and is not a reason for interest charges to be waved if the taxes become delinquent.

 How do I change my mailing address?

 - To change your mailing address or if you have question about your appraisal/assessment please contact the Property Assessors Office.

 What time period do my annual taxes cover?